Dal segno: Variants

+The Sibelius 5 Reference manual had the following description:

-Al segno indicates that the player should go to the sign.
-Da capo al segno (D.C. al Segno), "From the beginning to the sign (𝄋)."
+Al segno indicates that the player should go to the sign: Da capo al segno (D.C. al Segno), "From the beginning to the sign (𝄋)."

-In operas of the 18th century, dal segno arias were a common alternative to da capo arias which began with an opening ritornello, which was then omitted in the repeat (the sign being placed after the ritornello).
+In operas of the 18th century, a dal segno aria was a common alternative to a da capo aria, which began with an opening ritornello, and which was then omitted in the repeat (the sign being placed after the ritornello).